 In the meantime, use the hours between your meetings to search for open positions that match your qualifications and skills.
 When you find these positions, take decisive action.

-Each day develop a plan of attack that’s at least 80% action and no more than 20% social media and hopeful waiting.
+Each day develops a plan of attack that’s at least 80% action and no more than 20% social media and hopeful waiting.
 Move away from the Screen!

 Social media has its place, but if you make Facebook the cornerstone of your job search process, you may be engaged in the process for a very long time!